-Where feasible, the existing network of permanent roads within the Boulder Brush Boundary would be used to access the Boulder Brush Facilities during construction.
-New access roads within the Boulder Brush Boundary would also be constructed to provide access and circulation to the Boulder Brush Facilities.
+Where feasible, existing unpaved roads within the Boulder Brush Boundary would be used to access the Boulder Brush Facilities.
+New access roads within the Boulder Brush Boundary would also be constructed to provide access and circulation to the Boulder Brush Facilities, including the gen-tie line poles, the high-voltage substation, and the switchyard.